George Sargent (businessman): Life, family, and career

 Charlotte became heavily involved in activities to raise funds for the war, and she organised functions for soldiers' wives, and their widows and children, and assisted returned soldiers, as well as caring for her son's five children.
 Corporal Foster Sargent was wounded, in 1916, and later became a prisoner of war at Pozieres; he was subsequently held at in Germany, at Hameln and Minden.
-Released to internment in the Netherlands, in June 1918, before the war ended.
+He was released to internment in the Netherlands, in June 1918, before the war ended.
 Foster Sargent returned home, with his health permanently damaged by his war service, after spending time at a hospital in England.
 He succeeded George, as chairman of the company in 1919, but George remained in charge of operations.

 In 1919, a boarding house keeper named Mary Mahony sought damages of £400 against Sargents, having claimed that she had been served a pie containing portions of a rodent.
 Mahony was awarded £25, but later evidence emerged of a conspiracy.
 At the subsequent retrial, the reputation of Sargent's pies was vindicated by the jury's verdict.

 In the years before 1921, the company performed outstandingly well, and regularly paid a 10% dividend to its shareholders.
 The Sargent family, as majority shareholders, became very wealthy.

 George and Charlotte, from 1895, lived in the suburb of Beecroft, and developed housing on land in the area.
 Their son and his family also lived at Beecroft, until 1909, when he moved to Melbourne to manage the new operations there.
 From 1912, George and Charlotte lived in a large house, named 'Hartley Hope', in the suburb of Vaucluse.
 From 1911, after he returned from Melbourne, their son and his family lived nearby, in a house named 'St. Emllion.